nickbuker/whooper/README.md

 Nick Buker

 ## Introduction:
 Whooper is a small collection of utility functions for accessing AWS S3 and AWS Redshift.
-The goal Whooper is to be a simple, robust package to ease data work-flow.
+The goal of Whooper is to be a simple, robust package to ease data work-flow.
 It is not intended to handle every possible need (for example credential management is largely left to the user) but it is designed to streamline common tasks.

 ## Table of contents: